RyanDanielWalker/now-eat/README.md

 * Current User Liked Movies Array/Object
 * Other User Liked Movies Array/Object
 * Current Restaurant being displayed
+* User logged in status

 //////////T's and P's\\\\\\\\\
 -this application potentially only needs READ functionality.
+-need to figure out how to display different pages when a user successfully signs in/registers -